Analyst Handbook

 Dataset Overview

-Marketing Campaign and Sales Data Source from kaggle is here.
+You can download the Marketing Campaign and Sales Data from kaggle.
+This data contains:

 • TV promotion budget (in million)